Wang-P/sidebar-menu/readme.md

 ## Sidebar menu on bootstrap 4

-Sidebar menu is simple and fast skeleton for dashboard based on bootstrap 4
+Sidebar menu is simple and fast template for dashboard on bootstrap 4

 ## Installation